pvanallen/esp32-getstarted/docs/io-adafruit.md

 1. You should already be connecting to WiFi through your boot.py

 ### Install MQTT library/module on your device
 Before you can run the below example programs, you must install an MQTT library/nodule on your device.
-You use the upip command to install Python modules in Microphyhon, and this requires that WiFi be connected.
+You use the upip command to install Python modules in Microphyhon which requires that WiFi be connected.
 So be sure you have uploaded the boot.py file customized with your WiFi credentials. **You only need to install this library/nodule once**.

-Run the following commands to connect to WiFi and install the mqtt module.
+Run the following commands to connect to WiFi and install the micropython mqtt module.

 To do this, you MUST already be connected to wifi